 Joonatan Rautiola has appeared as a soloist with the Latvian National Symphony Orchestra, Finnish Radio Symphony Orchestra, Düsseldorfer Symfoniker, Het Kamerorkest Brugge among others and with several professional Nordic wind orchestras.
 He has given recitals in London, Dublin, Tokyo, St. Petersbourg and at New York's Carnegie Hall.

-performer of contemporary music, Joonatan Rautiola has given first performances
+contemporary music, Joonatan Rautiola has given first performances of works

-of works by Patrick Marcland, Tapio Tuomela, Olli Virtaperko, Tuomas Turriago,
+by Patrick Marcland, Tapio Tuomela, Olli Virtaperko, Tuomas Turriago, Gerald Shapiro,

-Gerald Shapiro, Antonin Servière and Christian Lauba, and has received tuition
+Antonin Servière and Christian Lauba, and has received tuition from Pierre

 Guillaume Connesson's saxophone concerto with the Strasbourg Philharmonic